qtgeo1248/MKS22X-FinalProject/README.md

 :shoe: I finished the addAllWords method, which was done by finishing the algorithm of adding words into the crosswords given its intersections with the current crossword.
 It currently requires some updates.
 I just to make it so words don't touch each other at all and them I'm done.
 ### 5/29/19
 :goat: I resolved the issue with the circle (representing whether a letter was chosen) remaining after shuffling.
 I continued working on correcting the "chosen" aspect appearing but there's a mismatch in the pairing of the letter's coordinates so that choosing a letter works for only some of the letters.
+### 5/30/19
+:goat: I finally fixed the issue with different letters becoming chosen because I realized that 2 letters could have the same x-coordinates or the same y-coordinates.
+So that bug is squashed now!
+I also merged my branch (mouse) to the master and then started working on the submit button (for making words).